Table of Contents

 The portal vein is formed by the junction of the splenic vein and the superior mesenteric artery, both of which are made up of tributaries that drain the majority of the digestive system.
 Upon reaching the hilum of the liver, the portal vein divides into the left and right portal veins, which branch out to eventually drain into hepatic sinusoids of each hepatic lobule.

 The blood then exits the lobules by draining into the centrolobular veins, which eventually forms the hepatic veins.
-Blood from this vessels enters the central circulation by entering the inferior vena cava about 4 cm before it enters the right atrium.
+Blood from these vessels enters the central circulation by entering the inferior vena cava about 4 cm before it enters the right atrium.
 Blood passing through this system comprises about 75% of the blood flow to the liver, the rest being from the hepatic artery.

 In the absence of complications, the pressure in the portal circulation is maintained within its highly-compliant and low-resistance nature.
 Blood vessels are able to accommodate slight increases in blood volume, such as when you just had a big meal.
 This is partly because of the compliant hepatic sinusoids.
 In situations where there is a decrease in the portal system input to the liver such as in portal vein blockage, the hepatic artery compensates by supplying more blood to the liver than it used to.
 This mechanism in termed hepatic arterial response.

-The open-vessel characteristic of the sinusoids with fenestrated, discontinuous endothelium that serves as a location for mixing of the oxygen-rich blood from the hepatic artery and the nutrient-rich blood from the portal vein normalizes the pressure in the highly vascular portal system.
+The open-vessel characteristic of the sinusoids with fenestrated, discontinuous endothelium (See fenestration-endothelial-transport/) that serves as a location for mixing of the oxygen-rich blood from the hepatic artery and the nutrient-rich blood from the portal vein normalizes the pressure in the highly vascular portal system.
 Other substances are also known to influence the pressure regulatory mechanisms.
 Some of the few naturally occurring chemicals that are known to dilate or constrict the vasculature in the system are the following:

 - Nitric oxide (NO) derived from endothelial NO synthase (eNOS) – dilator